 Instructions

-- Place cereal mix in the bowl of a large stand mixer.
+- Place cereal mix in a medium heat-safe bowl.
 Pour boiling water over top and gently stir.
 Let stand at room temperature until mixture reaches 110F, about 30 minutes.

-- Brush loaves with egg white and sprinkle with additional rolled oats.
-Cover pans with plastic wrap and let rise in a warm place until doubled, about 30 minutes.
+- Brush each loaf with egg white/water mixture and sprinkle with oats.
+Cover pans with plastic wrap and allow loaves to rise in a warm place at room temperature 30-45 minutes until doubled in size.

 Notes